17 Feb How Equipment Appraisals Impact Business Valuations

 The conclusion of value in any business valuation includes all operating tangible and intangible assets.
-Tangible assets can include fixed assets such as furniture, fixtures and equipment, normally carried on the balance sheet at historic cost less the depreciation (“net book value”).
+Tangible assets can include working capital plus fixed assets such as furniture, fixtures and equipment, normally carried on the most recent balance sheet at historical cost less the depreciation (“net book value”).
 Intangible assets can include goodwill, licenses and customer lists.
-The combination of these assets equals the total value of the business.
-Therefore, the final value includes all operating equipment ‐ adding the appraised equipment value to a business valuation would be double counting.
+The combination of these tangible and intangible assets equals the total value of the business.
+Therefore, the final value includes all operating equipment ‐ adding the appraised equipment value to a business valuation would be double counting the equipment.
 So how do we separate the intangible and tangible assets?

-The “working capital assets” are current assets minus current liabilities, calculated by using the most recent book value.
-In an asset sale, working capital assets would include only current assets (e.g., cash, inventory, A/R, etc.).
+“Working Capital” is defined as current assets minus current liabilities, calculated by using the most recent book value.
+In a typical asset sale deal structure, working capital assets would include only current assets (e.g., cash, inventory, A/R, etc.) and no liabilities.

-The “fixed assets” include furniture, fixtures, equipment and vehicles.
-SBA Information Notice 5000‐1096 states: “If the lender has obtained an appraisal for any real estate or machinery and equipment being acquired, the appraised value may be substituted for the book value for these assets.”
+“Fixed Assets” can include furniture, fixtures, equipment and vehicles.
+The SBA has stated in a prior Information Notice that “If the lender has obtained an appraisal for any real estate or machinery and equipment being acquired, the appraised value may be substituted for the book value for these assets.”

-This means the net book value of the fixed assets must be used when estimating the value of fixed assets unless a certified third party equipment appraisal is compiled.
+Therefore, a business appraiser must utilize the net book value of the fixed assets when estimating the value of fixed assets, unless a certified third-party equipment appraisal is compiled.

-Let’s look at an example.
-Assume a printing company is appraised at $700,000.
-It is an asset valuation, and no current assets or liabilities are included in the purchase price / value (working capital is zero).
-Therefore, only the fixed assets are included in the value.
+Let’s look at an example: Assume a manufacturing company is appraised at $700,000.
+It is an asset valuation, and only Inventory (current asset) is included in the purchase price / value (working capital is $50,000).
+No liabilities are included in the transaction.

-Scenario 2: A certified equipment appraisal was also ordered by the lender.
-The appraised fair market value of the fixed assets is $300,000.
-The business appraiser can now use the appraised value of the fixed assets in lieu of the net book value, which effectively decreases the value of intangible assets to $400,000 ($700,000 ‐ $300,000).
+Scenario 2: A third-party certified equipment appraisal was also ordered by the lender.
+The appraised fair market value of the fixed assets is $250,000.
+The business appraiser can now use the appraised value of the fixed assets in lieu of the net book value, which effectively decreases the value of intangible assets to $400,000 ($700,000 ‐ $50,000 – $250,000).